Azure/azure-openapi-validator/CONTRIBUTING.md

 ## Native rule

-Since the spectral rule can only process one swagger in its rule function, the native ruleset is for complicated rules which need to visit multiple swaggers.
-For example, if you want to have a rule to ensure two swaggers that does not have duplicated model.
+Since the spectral rule can only process one swagger in its rule function, the native ruleset is for complicated rules which need to visit multiple swaggers.For example, if you want to have a rule to ensure two swaggers that does not have duplicated model.

 Differentiating with spectral rule, there is a swagger inventory (see below definitions) will be present in the rule context to visit other swaggers different with current one.

 ```ts
 export interface ISwaggerInventory {